This is the first article in a series about reframing cybersecurity as a cyber risk management issue, not a compliance issue.

 The Sea Change

-Executive Order 14028 triggered regulatory changes across the SEC, HIPAA, and PCI-DSS, as well as adjustments to the NIST framework.
+Executive Order 14028 set the tone for higher security standards.
 It represents a significant shift in how cyber risk management is being governed, what consumers of cybersecurity should expect from providers, and how cybersecurity providers will need to adjust their offerings to meet those demands.

 • Organizations are seeing the inefficiency of a compliance mindset.